turinglabsorg/datahub-learn/network-documentation/near/tutorials/Write NFT contracts in Rust.md

 { dna: 9932525801968679000 }
 ```

 The actual number you see will be different from this, if the random number generator is good at generating random numbers.
-But here is our NFT metadata, stored in the Near blockchain.
+But here is our NFT metadata, stored in the NEAR blockchain.

 ## Conclusion

-You now have deployed an NFT smart contract on the Near testnet, and have minted one CryptoFlarn NFT.
-From here you could use the CLI or the Near Javascript SDK to transfer ownership of that token, or to make more tokens.
-NFT marketplaces are already under development on Near; when they support NEP-4, you'll be able to trade these tokens there.
+You now have deployed an NFT smart contract on the NEAR testnet, and have minted one CryptoFlarn NFT.
+From here you could use the CLI or the NEAR Javascript SDK to transfer ownership of that token, or to make more tokens.
+NFT marketplaces are already under development on NEAR; when they support NEP-4, you'll be able to trade these tokens there.
 If your next NFT project needs more complex metadata, you've seen how that can be added.

 The complete code for this tutorial can be found on [Github](https://github.com/figment-networks/tutorials/tree/main/near/6_NFT).